xeniaqian94/Annotation-guideline/Annotation-guideline.md

-* Corpus Analysis Annotation Guideline
+# Corpus Analysis Annotation Guideline

+## Table of Contents

-    - Selection Procedure for Tags
+* Selection Procedure for Tags
 * Initial Annotation Guideline
     - An Annotation Example in the Email
     - Annotation Guideline